-Create a marketing report template that highlights your key strategies and successes.
-Additionally, take this moment to explain any problems you may have dealt with in the past couple weeks and brainstorm solutions.
+Create a monthly marketing report that highlights your agency’s work, including successes and strategies going forward.
+Additionally, use this digital marketing report to explain any problems you may have encountered in the past couple weeks and present the solutions you will implement.

-These metrics and reports highlight how your marketing strategy is succeeding (or failing) from month to month.
-But more importantly, this marketing report presents data in a format that is easy for a client to digest.
+These 10 marketing report sections are a great starting point for an informative marketing report.
+The marketing metrics contained in this marketing report highlight how your strategy is succeeding (or failing) from month to month.
+Also, this report example presents data to clients in a format that is easy to understand, regardless of their level of technical expertise.

-Your client should get a general understanding of where marketing stands that month from the first page.
-Everything that comes after this section should just be more detailed information for the areas you've discussed on the summary page.
+Your clients should get a general understanding of how their marketing campaigns are performing as a whole within the first page.
+Everything that comes after this section really just provides more detailed information of the areas discussed on the report summary page.

-You can also use this section to speak to people who may not be completely familiar with marketing strategies and vocabulary, so try to keep the text accessible and the jargon to a minimum whenever possible.
+You can also use this section to speak to clients who may not be completely familiar with marketing terminology or strategies.
+It’s best practice to keep the summary easily accessible and the jargon to a minimum whenever possible.

-While you are (hopefully) well versed in your marketing strategy and target audience, some of your stakeholders may not be.
+While you are well-versed in your agency’s marketing strategy and your clients’ target audiences, some of your key stakeholders may not be.
 That's why it's a good idea to include a section in the marketing report that addresses your core marketing strategy.